 If the float fails to communicate to the mission station after its first or second vertical profile, it can continue to complete vertical profiles until it successfully transmits data.
 For example, if the float completes its first vertical profile but fails to communicate to the mission station before descending for its second vertical profile, companies will receive points for a vertical profile, but would not receive points for communication or maintaining depth at 2.5 meters.
 After completing a second vertical profile, if the float communicates successfully with the surface station, companies will receive points for their second vertical profile and would receive points for communication and maintaining a depth of 2.5 meters (if the data packets verify the proper depth for 45 seconds).
-If the float then completes a third vertical profile and successfully communicates to the mission station, companies will not receive any additional points for the third vertical profiles, but they would receive points for the missed communicating and maintaining a depth of 2.5 meters (if the data packets verify the proper depth for 45 seconds).
+If the float then completes a third vertical profile and successfully communicates to the mission station, companies will not receive any additional points for the third vertical profiles, but they would receive points for the missed communicating and maintaining a depth of 2.5 meters (if the data packets verify the proper depth).

 If a float communicates data to the mission station, but that data does not verify that the float maintained a depth of 2.5 meters, companies will still receive points for the tasks that they did complete during the vertical profile.
 If a subsequent vertical profile accomplishes additional tasks, the station judge will replace the lower score with the later score.
 For example, if a float completes a vertical profile and transmits data packets, but those data packets do not verify that the float maintained a depth of 2.5 meters for 45 seconds, companies would receive points for completing a vertical profile and transmitting data, but would not receive points for data verifying the float maintained depth.
-After completing two vertical profiles, if a subsequent vertical profile is completed by the float, and that profile verifies the float maintained a depth of 2.5 meters for 45 seconds, companies would then receive points for data that verifies that the float maintained a depth of 2.5 meters for 45 seconds, companies would then receive points for data that verifies that the float maintained a depth of 2.5 meters for 45 seconds, companies would then receive points for data that verifies that the float maintained a depth of 2.5 meters for 45 seconds, companies would then receive points for data that verifies that the float maintained a depth of 2.5 meters for 45 seconds.
+After completing two vertical profiles, if a subsequent vertical profile is completed by the float, and that profile verifies the float maintained a depth of 2.5 meters for 45 seconds, companies would then receive points for data that verifies that the float maintained a depth of 2.5 meters for 45 seconds.
 Companies MUST inform the station judge that their recent profile has additional points scored and show the station judge the data confirming a high score.
 The station judge is not responsible for tracking additional vertical profiles; a company member must show the judge the data verifying the additional points.

-The float must be less than 1 meter in overall height.
+The float must be less than I meter in overall height.